thedarkwriter/courseware-lms-content/courses/puppet/intro_test_puppet.md

 ### slide - Title

 One of the issues that crops up when working with Puppet is ensuring that your manifests do what you expect.
 Errors are bound to happen.
-A missed brace can make a manifest not compile, or forgetting to include a module or set a variable may mean that running Puppet on the host fails to enforce the expected state.
-All in all, it would help to have some tools to make sure we’re writing valid code, that it does what it expects, and that if it doesn’t we identify errors as soon as possible.
+A missed brace can make a manifest not compile.
+Forgetting to include a module or to set a variable may mean that running Puppet on the host fails to enforce the expected state.
+All in all, it would help to have some tools to make sure that you are writing valid code, that it does what you expect, and that if it doesn’t you can identify errors as soon as possible.

 ### slide Test Courses